fwardzic/bth2019/lab-01/readme.md

 `docker ps`

-2. Open web page in docker host, or by clicking on the port link abouve terminal in PWD.
+2. Open web page in docker host using following command or by clicking on the port link abouve terminal in PWD.

 `curl 127.0.0.1:32770`